10 Best Countertop Water Filters of 2022 – Reviews & Top Picks

 The reason water filters use this unit of measurement is because many of the compounds that get filtered out are extremely small, but they’re obviously not all the same size.
 Most heavy metal compounds are quite large, so a five-micron filter should be sufficient to keep them out of your water.

 Many organic compounds, like bacteria, are much smaller; for them, you’d need a filter whose pores are no bigger than a single micron.

-The APEX MR-1050 is our favorite filter, as it improves the pH balance of the water and adds healthy minerals to it in addition to stripping away pollutants.
+The APEX MR-1050 is our pick for the best countertop water filter, as it improves the pH balance of the water and adds healthy minerals to it in addition to stripping away pollutants.

-While it’s not quite as effective as our top pick, the Ecosoft Filter System still does an amazing job at a fraction of the price.
+While it’s not quite as effective as the overall best countertop water filter, the Ecosoft Filter System still does an amazing job at a fraction of the price.
 Even better, it’s easy to set up and so small that you might not even notice it’s there.

 Finding a quality countertop water filter can be harder than you’d think, so we hope these reviews have made it easier for you to find one that will work for your family.
 Remember, there’s nothing more important than clean water — it’s the primary ingredient in coffee, after all.

 - 1 A Quick Comparison of Our Favorites in 2022